Hixson High School: Campus

-Athletic facilities
+Athletics facilities

 Hixson's football team plays at Hixson Community Stadium/Anthony Martino Field and has a separate practice field.
 The stadium has a six-lane all-weather track.
 Hixson's baseball facility is John Plumlee Stadium.
 The soccer teams play at Bob Martin Field.
 A new softball stadium opened in 2006.
 The soccer and softball facilities share a concessions/restrooms building that opened in 2011.
 The tennis teams train and play home matches at a new on-campus facility built in 2019.
-Hixson High is within walking distance of two 18-hole golf courses.
-The bowling teams use Hixson's Holiday Bowl lanes for home competitions.
-Hixson's gymnasium, the school's oldest athletic facility (original to the building opened in 1966), is home to the basketball, wrestling, and volleyball teams.
-Hixson also has a wrestling practice room.
+Hixson plays home golf matches at Hixson's Valleybrook Golf Club.
+The bowling teams use Spare Time Hixson lanes for home competitions.
+Hixson's gymnasium, the school's oldest sports facility (original to the building opened in 1966), is used by the basketball, wrestling and volleyball teams.
+The school also has a wrestling practice room.
 All Hixson athletes have access to the Bullocks Strength Complex, which opened in 2007.

-Athletics
+Sports

-Hixson competes in the Tennessee Secondary School Athletic Association (TSSAA) and fields varsity teams in all TSSAA-sanctioned sports.
-Hixson has won team state championships in wrestling (1973, 2009, 2010, 2014), softball (1983, 1984, 1987, 1988), boys soccer (1988), boys (2004) and girls (1985) golf, and boys (2007) and girls (2006) bowling.
+Hixson High School competes in the Tennessee Secondary School Athletic Association (TSSAA).
+Hixson has won team state championships in wrestling (1973, 2009, 2010 and 2014), softball (1983, 1984, 1987 and 1988), boys' soccer (1988), boys' (2004) and girls' (1985) golf and boys' (2007) and girls' (2006) bowling.